When people in business talk about marketing, they usually do one of two things:

 - You’re not doing enough marketing for it to make a difference

-If one or more of these hurdles sound familiar, you need to think more strategically first and resolve the issues before you develop your marketing plan.
+If one or more of these hurdles sound familiar, you need to think more strategically first about resourcing and resolve the issues before you develop your marketing plan.

 5. You don’t have all marketing you need in place to support every step of your customers’ buying journey, from leads to loyal customers